ggonnella/prenacs/README.md

-# ProvBatch
+# Prenacs

-ProvBatch is a system, which allows to run batch computations of attribute values for sets of entities, and to store the computation results in a database, alongside metadata which allows to track the data provenance.
+Prenacs is a system, which allows to run batch computations of attribute values for sets of entities, and to store the computation results in a database, alongside metadata which allows to track the data provenance.

+The name is an acronym for
+"PRovenance-tracking ENtity Attrtibute Computation and Storage system".

 ## Key concepts